 Chapter 4 Astrochimps, Painting Apes, and Talking Apes.
-Apes Who Consider Themselves to Be Humans
+Apes Who Consider Themselves to Be Human

-At the beginning of the 20th century, the gorillas were always presented as incarnating bestiality and ferocity.
-This image was portrayed through popular fiction such as the movie “King Kong”.
+At the beginning of the 20th century, the gorillas were presented as incarnating bestiality and ferocity.
+This image was portrayed through popular fiction such as the movie "King Kong".
 However, the gorilla John Daniel lived, without causing harm, in the house of a family in London.
 Chimpanzees experienced more visibility with the general public than gorillas due to their arrival in greater number to Europe.
 Some were welcomed in American homes, such as the female Meshie, brought back from Africa by Henry C. Raven of the American Museum of Natural History.
 The exceptional abilities of imitation of these primates were exploited by zoo directors and, later on, by movies and commercials.
 Several forms of familiarity began evolving with the general public.
-In the 1950’s primates greatly manifested their taste for artistic painting, notably during experiments led by zoologist and artist Desmond Morris.
-It was in the context of the Cold War that the competencies of chimpanzees were exploited in space programs in order to deploy humans in the first space launches.
-In January 1961 the chimpanzee Ham was the first humanoid, before humans, to travel in space and return alive.
-During that same period of time, American researchers began integrating the four species of great apes into human families in order to push forward their learning of language.
-The apes were not only able to communicate with their instructors, but they were also capable of appropriating certain fragments of human ethos, manifesting different forms of “becoming-human”.
-“Becoming-human” showed the extent of their behavioral plasticity and the extraordinary flexibility of their habits.
-These fascinating behaviors highlighted additional knowledge about what it means to be an ape and to be pushed to experience what was previously denied them: emotions, ingenuity, empathy, modesty, a sense of aesthetic, and certain forms of morality.
+In the 1950's primates greatly manifested their taste for artistic painting, notably during experiments led by zoologist and artist Desmond Morris.
+In the context of the Cold War, the chimpanzees abilities were exploited in space programs in order to deploy humans in the first space launches.
+In January 1961, the chimpanzee Ham was the first hominid, before humans, to travel in space and return alive.
+At that time, American scientists began integrating some representantives of the four species of great apes into human families, in order to push forward their learning of language.
+The apes were not only able to communicate with their instructors, but they were also capable of appropriating some fragments of the human "ethos", manifesting different forms of what I would call "becoming-human".
+"Becoming-human" showed the extent of their behavioral plasticity and the extraordinary flexibility of their habits.
+These fascinating behaviors highlighted additional knowledge about what it means to be an ape and to be pushed to experience what we previously denied them: emotions, ingenuity, empathy, modesty, a sens of aesthetic, and certain forms of morality.

 Chapter 5 Sociality, Traditions, and Cultures Among Apes.
-When the Dividing Line Between Humans and Apes Is Becoming Blurred
+When the Boundary Between Humans and Apes is Becoming Blurred.